Best Beaches in Uluwatu & Bukit Peninsula For Swimming – Bali Indonesia

 Thomas Beach

 Thomas beach is located in Pecatu which is a popular surfer’s area in Uluwatu.
-Even though this beach is close to a prime location it is still very much undisturbed.
+Even though Thomas beach is close to a prime location in Uluwatu it is still very much undisturbed.

 A bumpy ride down a non asphalted road and a flight of steep steps lead to the bay.